 Why is the Infinity Saga Different in the Movies?

-The Marvel Cinematic Universe and its Infinity Saga comic books tie in is a little different than the comics that inspired it.
+The Upcoming Marvel movies in the MCU and the Infinity Saga comic books tie in is a little different than the comics that inspired it.
 For one, the companies in charge of the Marvel Cinematic Universe are only able, at the moment, to use certain characters in the Infinity Saga comic books.
 For a long time, Sony held Spider-Man as its own intellectual property.
 Now, Disney is able to use it for their movies.
 That has led to fan-favorite Tom Holland donning the red and blue spider suit.

 Additionally, X-Men are under the control of Fox.
 Fox recently became property of Disney, who owns Marvel and the rights to Spider-Man in movies.
 Fans note, however, that Into the Spider-Verse was a Sony Animation film.
 Nevertheless, the web slinger is a big part of the MCU.
 As the merger finalized, many fans wondered if X-Men would enter the Marvel Cinematic Universe.
 It seems possible, and would certainly match up more closely with the comic books.

 Popularity of the Infinity Saga Comic Books

 The films have without a doubt boosted the Infinity War saga comic books into a new level of popularity.
 For example, the way that fans have grabbed onto Thanos is incredible.
 Many see him as the peak villain in the Marvel Universe and Infinity Saga comic books.
 Sure, he’s evil, but many enjoy his logic.
 A campaign called Thanos Did Nothing Wrong even came out after Avengers: Infinity War.

 We’re not going to comment on the villain’s wish for half of the universe’s living things to die.
 What we will say is the casting for Thanos was spot on.
 Josh Brolin does a great job playing Thanos, bringing emotion to the character.
 The comic books portray Thanos as a completive entity.
 He’s very aware of the damage he wants to cause.